Fbehr-data/Radiant-Earth-Spot-Crop/README.md

 - The objective of this challenge is therefore to classify crops in the Western Cape of South Africa using time series of Sentinel-2 multi-spectral data.
 Our goal was to build a machine learning model to predict the crop type classes for dataset.

+The goals of the project:

+- For our project we set three different goals:

+    * The accurate census provides valuable information for the farmers community.
+Thus we want to achieve a **high accuracy on each crop type**.

+    * Using helicopters for mapping agriculture lang usage is expensive and time consuming.
+Based on our research we estimate the cost for mapping to be 1.000.000 $ and it takes 25 working days to map this area.
+Our goal is to **reduce the cost (money & time) for agricultural census**.

+    * The entire mapping process takes 16 weeks.
+But Sentinel2-Data overflies the area of interest every 3 - 10 days.
+The temporal resolution can be improved.
+Thus we want to provide a model to create a **census for each month**.

+Evaluation metric for the models:

 ---
 ## The Team